njordhov/droidbox/README.md

 ## Connect a Device

 Devices can be connected via the USB of the host computer.
+First activate USB on the VM, for example by editing the Settings in the VirtualBox after shutting down the instance.

 Verify that the device is available: